-All pupils at St. Matthew’s participate in rich and deep learning experiences that balance all the aspects of computing.
-With technology playing such a significant role in society today, we believe ‘Computational thinking’ is skill children must be taught if they are to be able to participate effectively and safely in this digital world.
+All pupils at St. Matthew’s participate in rich and deep learning experiences that balance all aspects of computing.
+With technology playing such a significant role in society today, we believe ‘computational thinking’ is a skill children must be taught if they are to be able to participate effectively and safely in this digital world.
 A high-quality computing education, underpinned by Gospel values equips pupils to use creativity to understand and change the world in order to contribute to the common good.
-At St. Matthew’s, the core of computing is Computer Science in which pupils are introduced to a wide range of technology, including laptops, iPads and interactive whiteboards, allowing them to continually practice and improve the skills they learn.
-This ensures they become digitally literate so that they are able to express themselves and develop their ideas through information and computer technology– at a level suitable for the future workplace and as active participants in a digital world.
+At St. Matthew’s, the core of computing is computer science, in which pupils are introduced to a wide range of technology, including laptops, iPads and interactive whiteboards, allowing them to continually practice and improve the skills they learn.
+This ensures they become digitally literate so that they are able to express themselves and develop their ideas through information and computer technology at a level suitable for the future workplace and as active participants in a digital world.

 At St. Matthew’s, computing is taught using a blocked curriculum approach.
 This ensures children are able to develop depth in their knowledge and skills over the duration of each of their computing topics.
 All year groups have the opportunity to use a range of devices and programs for many purposes across the wider curriculum, as well as in discrete computing lessons.
 Employing cross-curricular links motivates pupils and supports them to make connections and remember the steps they have been taught.

 The implementation of the curriculum also ensures a balanced coverage of computer science, information technology and digital literacy.
 The children will have experiences of all three strands in each year group, but the subject knowledge imparted becomes increasingly specific and in depth, with more complex skills being taught, thus ensuring that learning is built upon.